 Once your business’s Google Merchant or AdWords account is in place, setting up your Google Seller Ratings is easy.
 The simplest method of obtaining Seller Ratings is by including reviews from a Google approved third-party review aggregator on your store domain.
 Check out some of these companies in the table above.

 Seller ratings require a minimum of 30 reviews to be eligible for being displayed on Google.com.
 Additionally, the minimum average of these reviews must be 3.5 stars.

-Seller Ratings are different from Product Ratings.
+Product Ratings are different from Seller Ratings.
 While Seller Ratings inform shoppers that you’re an authentic business with a good reputation, Product Ratings or Reviews provide vital information to online shoppers about a specific product.
-Product Ratings help shoppers in making a swift purchase decision.
+Product Ratings help shoppers make swift purchasing decisions.
 As an advertiser, these ratings help you drive better-qualified traffic to your business website.
-Google shows product ratings on Product Listing Advertisements in eligible nations;
+Google shows product ratings on Product Listing Advertisements in eligible nations.

 Product Ratings are shown using the same 5-star rating scale that is used on Seller Ratings.
 These stars indicate aggregated review and rating information for the concerned product, gathered from diverse sources such as users, third party aggregators, merchants, and editorial sites.

 You need to have at least 50 reviews on all your products to qualify for the Product Ratings program.
 A product must have a minimum of 3 reviews to have star ratings shown in ads.
 It isn’t mandatory for you to have a Google Merchant account for your ads to be entitled to seller ratings.